mickelindahl/docker_postgres/README.md

 Postgres database with docker image from https://hub.docker.com/_/postgres/.

+From app directory run `mkdir data` and `mkdir dumpall`

 Copy `sample.docker-compose.yml` to `docker-compose.yml`.
-Open `docker-compose.yml` and set postgres version, volumes for data and dumpfiles as well as user and password..
+Open `docker-compose.yml` and set postgres version, volumes for data and dumpfiles as well as user and password (NOTE if you want to change password for user initally created one need to do with psql or delete the database if there is no important suff in it).

 Run `docker-compose up` -d in app directory to start service.